cloud-bulldozer/k8s-netperf/README.md

   -h, --help                  help for k8s-netperf
-      --iperf                 Use iperf3 as load driver (along with netperf) --json                  Instead of human-readable output, return JSON to stdout --local                 Run network performance tests with pod/server on the same node --metrics               Show all system metrics retrieved from prom --prom string           Prometheus URL
+      --iperf                 Use iperf3 as load driver (along with netperf) --json                  Instead of human-readable output, return JSON to stdout --local                 Run network performance tests with Server-Pods/Client-Pods on the same Node --metrics               Show all system metrics retrieved from prom --prom string           Prometheus URL
       --search string         OpenSearch URL, if you have auth, pass in the format of https://user:pass@url:port